Color setup happens in the Palette tab of ACSS:

 Shades

-Each shade is customizable via the Shades menu below each color:
+Each shade is customizable via the Shades swatches next to the main swatch:

 Shades are generated using HSL values.
 This is how most color systems generate shades.
 The Hue and Saturation values remain roughly the same, but the lightness value changes to create the desired shade.